- What are cash flow KPIs and why do they matter?

 A shorter cash conversion cycle indicates faster cash recovery and more efficient working capital management.
 Longer cycles suggest cash is tied up in inventory or receivables for extended periods, increasing reliance on external funding.

-Improving CCC typically involves tightening collections, managing inventory levels more precisely, or negotiating more favorable payment terms with suppliers.
+Improving CCC typically involves tightening collections, managing inventory levels more precisely, negotiating more favorable payment terms with suppliers, or accelerating revenue recognition where contractually appropriate.

 Cash burn rate